pingcap/docs/explain-walkthrough.md

 > **Note:**
 >
-> For a general view of the regions a table contains, run [`SHOW TABLE REGIONS`](/sql-statements/sql-statement-show-table-regions.md).
+> For a general view of the Regions that a table contains, execute [`SHOW TABLE REGIONS`](/sql-statements/sql-statement-show-table-regions.md).

-## Assessing the current performance
+## Assess the current performance

-[`EXPLAIN`](/sql-statements/sql-statement-explain.md) only returns the query execution plan, and does not execute the query.
-We can either run the query, or use [`EXPLAIN ANALYZE`](/sql-statements/sql-statement-explain-analyze.md) to get the actual execution time:
+[`EXPLAIN`](/sql-statements/sql-statement-explain.md) only returns the query execution plan but does not execute the query.
+To get the actual execution time, you can either execute the query or use [`EXPLAIN ANALYZE`](/sql-statements/sql-statement-explain-analyze.md):

 {{< copyable "sql" >}}